 Looking for things to do for children in Malaga?
 In this blog post we look at ideas for older kids on holiday in Malaga – aged 10 and over.
 If your children are younger, check out this post where we suggest things to do in Malaga for the under 10s.

 Things to do for children in Malaga – take them to a match

-If your kids are sporting fans and you’re on holiday in Malaga, check the match timetables for Malaga football club and/or the Unicaja basketball team.
+If your kids are sports fans and you’re on holiday in Malaga, check the match timetables for Malaga football club and/or the Unicaja basketball team.
 Both play in the premier league divisions in Spain and Unicaja plays at European level so visiting teams include the very best.

 Malaga CF plays at the Rosaleda Stadium (north along the dry Guadalmedina river bed, about 10-15 minutes’ walk from the centre).
 Tickets available here.